Zhaohl2017/public/averis/dashboard/backend/dashboard/README.md

-# Bacckend servic created using NodeJS Express framework (JWT Authentication with PostgreSQL) for the Dashboard project
+# Backend service created using NodeJS & Express framework (JWT Authentication with PostgreSQL) for the Dashboard project

 This is the REST API service with JWT Authentication created under NodeJS Express framework & PostgreSQL database, used for he Dashboard project.